tahayasindemir/Customer_Churn_Prediction_PySpark/README.md

 ﻿# Customer_Churn_Prediction_PySpark

-The features and their definitions of the dataset:
+The features of the dataset and their definitions are below:

 Name : Customer name